Hotel group Accor narrowly beats profit expectations in 2025

 “The rapid integration of artificial intelligence into our digital roadmap and the robustness of our pipeline allow us to accelerate our development and be even more efficient,” Accor CEO Sébastien Bazin said in a statement.

-The operator of brands including Ibis and Novotel launched in February an AI-powered, ChatGPT‑based direct booking tool, pitched as a way to reduce the group's dependence on online travel agencies and cut distribution costs.
+The company launched in February an AI-powered, ChatGPT‑based direct booking tool, pitched as a way to reduce the group's dependence on online travel agencies and cut distribution costs.

-Revenue per available room (RevPAR), one of the industry's main performance indicators, rose 4.2 per cent to 76 euros in 2025.
+In December, France and India agreed to halve dividend withholding taxes on payments from Indian subsidiaries to French parent companies, which could have implications for large French portfolio investors and companies like Accor, Pernod Ricard or L'Oreal.

-Accor also confirmed its mid-term guidance and said it would continue its share buyback programme, with a total of 450 million euros worth of repurchases planned for 2026.
+"Today, India represents roughly 70 hotels and slightly less than 1 per cent of our business volume, so it remains a nascent market," Gerow said, however.